-United may elect to release any airframe(s) or engine(s) (including any Spare Engine(s)) from the security interest of the Security Documents and substitute for it one or more airframes or engines, as applicable.
+security interest of the Security Documents and substitute for it one or more airframes or engines, as applicable.
 However, no engine may be substituted with an airframe and no airframe may be substituted with one or more engines.
-In addition, a widebody Aircraft may be released and substituted with other narrowbody aircraft may be released and substituted with other narrowbody aircraft or Eligible Regional Aircraft, but not widebody aircraft.
+In addition, a widebody Aircraft may be released and substituted with any aircraft and narrowbody aircraft may be released and substituted with other narrowbody aircraft or Eligible Regional Aircraft, but not widebody aircraft.
 In any case, no substitute airframe or engine may be a model that (i) has been fully retired or has been announced for such retirement by United or (ii) is not then type certificated by the FAA.
-Any such release and substitution shall be subject to the satisfaction of the following conditions:

-- no Indenture Default has occurred and is continuing at the time of substitution; - no failure to comply with a Composition Test shall have occurred and be continuing at the time of substitution (unless such substitution would improve compliance, or otherwise not worsen any noncompliance, with such Composition Test); - in the case of a substitute airframe (or airframes), it has (or in the case of multiple airframes, they have, on a weighted average basis) a date of manufacture no earlier than the date of manufacture of the airframe (or airframes on a weighted average basis) being released; - in the case of a substitute airframe or engine, it has a Maintenance Adjusted Base Value (or, in the case of multiple substitute aircraft or engines, the sum of their Maintenance Adjusted Base Values is) at least equal to 110% of that of the released airframe(s) or engine(s); and - in the case of a replacement of an airframe with one or more airframes of a different model (other than a comparable or improved model) and/or manufacturer, United will be obligated to obtain written confirmation from each Rating Agency that substituting such substitute airframe (and if applicable, any other substitute airframes) for the replaced airframe will not result in a withdrawal, suspension or downgrading of the ratings of the Certificates if then rated by such Rating Agency.
+Any such release and substitution shall be subject to the satisfaction of the following conditions: no Indenture Default has occurred and is continuing at the time of substitution; no failure to comply with a Composition Test shall have occurred and be continuing at the time of substitution (unless such substitution would improve compliance, or otherwise not worsen any noncompliance, with such Composition Test); in the case of a substitute airframe (or airframes), it has (or in the case of multiple airframes, they have, on a weighted average basis) a date of manufacture no earlier than the date of manufacture of the airframe (or airframes on a weighted average basis) thas a Maintenance Adjusted Base Value (or, in the case of multiple substitute airframe or engine, it has a Maintenance Adjusted Base Value (or, in the case of multiple substitute airframe or engines, the sum of their Maintenance Adjusted Base Values is) at least equal to 110% of that of the released airframe(s) or engine(s); and in the case of a replacement of an airframe with one or more airframes of a different model (other than a comparable or improved model) and/or manufacturer, United will be obligated to obtain written confirmation from each Rating Agency that substituting such substitute airframe (and if applicable, any other substitute airframes) for the (g) Section 1110 Protection United's outside counsel will provide its opinion to the Trustees that the benefits of Section 1110 of the U.S. Bankruptcy Code will be available with respect to the Equipment Note.